-Click the Data Options tab to continue.
-Use the fields in the Data Options tab to provide options related to data or pgAdmin objects that correspond to $pg_dumpall$.
+Click the Data/Objects tab to continue.
+Use the fields in the Data/Objects tab to provide options related to data or pgAdmin objects that correspond to pg_dump .

-- Move switches in the Type of objects field box to specify details about the type of objects that will be backed up. - Move the switch next to Only data towards right position to limit the back up to data.
+- Move switches in the Type of objects field box to specify details about the type of objects that will be backed up. - Move the switch next to Only data towards right position to limit the back up to data. - Move the switch next to Only schema to limit the back up to schema-level database objects.